 For example, Bart rode his skateboard and whacked enemies with it.
 Part of what made this game special in the arcade was that it featured four-player multiplayer, and in addition to the beat-em-up gameplay, you can compete in mini-games that broke up the action.

 It was delisted from the PS3 and Xbox 360 a few years after its 2012 release, so it's been incredibly difficult to get a copy.
 D'oh!
 The next best thing is to find an arcade that has it, which is very rare.
-If you want to buy an arcade board for yourself, they will cost you around $500.
+If you want to buy an arcade board for yourself, it will cost you around $500.
 Hopefully, Konami can re-release this for current systems and keep it there.

 Driver: San Francisco